pop-os/gnome-shell/TESTING.md

 ### Top Bar
  - [ ] Pop Shell extension icon is showing
  - [ ] Clicking on the clock shows the calendar
- - [ ] Notifications display under the clock
+ - [ ] Notification pop-ups display under the clock
  - [ ] Notifications show in the notifications list
  - [ ] Notifications can be cleared
  - [ ] Do Not Disturb silences notifications